Skip to main content

 → Agent calls search_memory: "project tech stack, API conventions"

-→ Agent generates the route with the right stack
+→ Agent generates the route using the right stack, schema, and middleware.

 You don’t need to tell your agent to search.
-The search_memory call happens automatically when the agent determines that past context would improve its response.
+Agents call search_memory and search_wiki automatically whenever past context or reference knowledge would improve their response.

 Dashboard Exploration

-The Memories tab in your dashboard provides two views for browsing your knowledge:
+The Memories tab has two views for exploring personal context.

-Explore your knowledge as an interactive network of entities and relationships.
-Click any node to see connected entities and related memories.
+• Graph View: Explore your knowledge as an interactive network of entities (people, concepts, tools, projects) and relationships.
+Click any node to see connected entities and related episodes.

 Next Steps